ericholscher/ericholscher.com/site/blog/2016/nov/12/questions-at-conferences.rst

 If there are 250 people in the room, each minute of the talk is over 4 hours of combined time.
-**When you offer up a microphone to anyone in the audience, you are now offering 4 hours of peoples live to an unaudited question and answer that likely only provides value to a small minority of attendees.**
+**When you offer up a microphone to anyone in the audience, you are now offering 4 hours of peoples life to an unaudited question and answer that likely only provides value to a small minority of attendees.**
 This is not a good use of anyones time, and often audiences feel trapped in a talk room during Q&A time.